 If a person dies leaving assets in Victoria, the executor or next of kin of the deceased person may need to apply for a grant of probate or administration to deal with the estate left behind.

 There are a few ways to obtain a grant.
 You may either:

-- authorise a trustee company to act as executor or administrator, or
+- authorise a trustee company to act as executor or administrator;

-- make the application in person (without a solicitor).
+- make the application as a self-represented person (without a solicitor); or

 It is not always necessary to apply for probate or administration when someone passes away.
 Often it will depend on what assets have been left behind by the deceased, and the requirements of institutions holding those assets.
 If you are not sure whether you need to obtain a grant, you should read the information about grants of probate and administration of deceased estates.
 Please note that an application for probate or administration can only be made to the Supreme Court of Victoria if there are assets located in Victoria.